Radio spectral index from NVSS and TGSS: Data

-Given the TGSS angular position of each of the 623,604 TGSS sources, we identify NVSS sources within an angular distance less than 30\arcsec.
-In total we find 553,301 TGSS sources having at least one NVSS source within 30\arcsec.
-A few of the TGSS sources have more than one NVSS association with our search criteria of 30\arcsec, we drop these to avoid confusion and artificial scatter in the spectral index.
-We end up with a total 541,195 unique sources, identified in both TGSS and NVSS.
-The spatial distribution of these common sources is shown in Fig.\ref{fig:NVSS_TGSS}.
+Given the TGSS angular position of each of the 623,604 TGSS ADR1 sources, I identify NVSS sources within an angular distance less than 30\arcsec.
+In total I find 553,301 TGSS ADR1 sources having at least one NVSS source within 30\arcsec.
+Given the positional uncertainties of NVSS (Section \ref{ssc:nvss}) and TGSS ADR1 (Section \ref{ssc:tgss}) and with 30\arcsec criteria we have a less than 4 sigma chance to miss a source.
+Therefore due to positional uncertainty, we expect only to miss a few tens of sources while identifying NVSS match for 0.6 million TGSS ADR1 sources.
+Furthermore, given the NVSS source number density, Section \ref{ssc:nvss}, there is a finite probability, $\approx 0.013$, of having a NVSS source in 30\arcsec radius and we expect to misidentify around 8000 sources due to this probability.
+Due to all these and other possible observational systematics and uncertainties \citep{Condon:1998,Intema:2016tgss} I find 12,106 sources, out of 553,301 cross-matched, these are either showing more than one NVSS association with search criteria of 30\arcsec or more than one TGSS sources showing association with same NVSS object.
+I drop these 12,106 sources to avoid confusion and artificial scatter in the spectral index.
+I end up with a total 541,195 sources, identified in both TGSS ADR1 and NVSS.
+The common source counts for different TGSS flux density cuts are listed in Table 1.
+The spatial distribution of these common sources is shown in Fig. \ref{fig:NVSS_TGSS}.